AnisBouaza/Game-Theory-Program/README.md

 # Game-Theory-Program
-A PyQt UI to visualise the implementation of some Game Theory
+A PyQt UI to visualise the implementation of some Game Theory concepts.

 # Build